 The different lighting you have in your home can vastly affect the way your paint looks on your walls.
 Bright red walls could look fantastic in natural sunlight but can feel claustrophobic with a dimmer lamp or ceiling light, conversely, a fantastic grey colour could end up too dark in an already dim room.
 To properly select the correct colour, bring a swatch into the room and see how it looks with the lighting there.

 Keep The Colours Close

 It’s important to have a coherent look and feel to your house, rather than feeling like one room after another has a completely different mood.
 Consider how your paint will work with the other rooms of your house – how will it integrate with the colour scheme you have already implemented in other rooms.

 Furniture is a huge part of creating the feeling of a room.
 But many of us make a big mistake not considering the type and colour of the furniture before painting the rooms.
 If you have big, dark pieces of furniture; it’s often a good idea to opt for a light wall colour which will give the room more light.
 It will also make the room look more spacious.

 Everyone knows that white walls will create a feeling of more space in the room.
 Darker colours will give you the feeling of being in a smaller enclosed space.
 But it’s also important to think about how other colours will make your room feel.
 Reds and pinks will lend warmth to the room while blues will give a calm, cool feeling.
 Greens are said to give a feeling of tranquillity and health while purples are relaxing and yellows are energising.

 You are much more likely to end up with something you love if you keep these factors in mind.
 It’s always a great idea to swatch a little bit of the colour on your wall and live with it for a time before you finally go ahead and paint the whole room.
-When in doubt, you can, of course, hire a professional who will be glad to guide you through the colour selection process.
+When in doubt, you can, of course, hire a professional painting service who will be glad to guide you through the colour selection process.